zaquestion/lab/README.md

 curl -s https://raw.githubusercontent.com/zaquestion/lab/master/install.sh | sudo bash
 ```
 NOTE: Please take care when executing scripts in this fashion.
 Make sure you
-trust the developer providing the script and consider peaking at the install
+trust the developer providing the script and consider peeking at the install
 script itself (ours is pretty simply ;)

 ### PreBuilt Binaries